 Apply for this project

-This project will be based in Bristol Dental School.
+This project will be based in School of Oral and Dental Science.